 The BluePump is more easy to install than any other handpump.
-BluePump dealers provide training on demand as well as a quick update for local pump mecanics that are already familiar with the installation of other type of common handpumps such as Afridev and India M2.
+BluePump dealers provide training on demand as well as a quick update for local pump mecanics that are already familiar with the installation of other type of commonly used handpumps such as Afridev and the India MK2.

 PVC pipes, glue sockets and Bottom Support System (BSS)